AlexFilipin/MIMWAL_ProxyAddressCollection/README.md

 | `Not(Eq("SIP:"+[//WorkflowData/NewUPN],[//WorkflowData/OldPrimarySIP]))` | `[//WorkflowData/UpdatePrimarySIP]` | false |
 | `Not(Contains([//Target/ProxyAddressCollection],[//WorkflowData/NewSecondarySMTP]))` | `[//WorkflowData/UpdateSecondarySMTP]` | false |
 ### Comment
 You will notice I build the new primary SMTP and SIP again instead of using my already populated value in WorkflowData.
-I have seen issues during testing where the case sensitive was not maintained.
+I have seen issues during testing where the case sensitive was not maintained in WorkflowData
 ## Update attributes on user
 ### Options
 | Selected Option | Value |